-Supawan started the HCC Math Club in 2009 and continues to serve as its faculty sponsor.
+Supawan started the Harford Math Club in 2009 and continues to serve as its faculty sponsor.
 The goal of the club is to gather minds curious about the intricacies of, but not limited to, pure mathematics, applied mathematics, mathematical development and history, modern mathematical theories and problems, mathematical riddles, and most important, enjoyment of mathematics.
 She also serves as faculty sponsor for Mu Alpha Theta (Math Honor Society), which recognizes and encourages students who enjoy and excel in mathematics.
 Math Club and Mu Alpha Theta offer many fun and creative math-related activities.
 The annual Pi-day celebration is one of the club’s fun activities on campus.
 Prior to the COVID-19 pandemic, she recruited and mentored Mu Alpha Theta students to participate in the Annual Student Mathematics Mid-Atlantic Regional Tournament (SMMART).
 Harford’s teams did well, ranking in the top five in the last three years of participation.
 By participating in this competition, students have realized that in addition to being good in a subject and having good problem skills, it is also important to be a good team player.

-In addition to her work at HCC, Dr. King is active in the National Organization for Student Success - Maryland Chapter (NOSSMD) serving as the Administrative Chair.
+In addition to her work at Harford, Dr. King is active in the National Organization for Student Success - Maryland Chapter (NOSSMD) serving as the Administrative Chair.
 NOSSMD engages teachers and professors who are involved in developmental education and it’s the statewide resource for all information pertaining to developmental education in Maryland.
 She is also an active member of Maryland Applied Calculus group, American Mathematics Association of Two-Year Colleges (AMATYC-Math Intensive/College Math), Mathematical Association of America (MAA), the MD Statewide Affinity Group, and Systemic Initiative for Modeling Investigations and Opportunities with Differential Equations (SIMIODE).

 She believes in Harford’s mission and says, “It’s fun to talk to people in the community and have opportunities to promote our College.”
 Supawan has volunteered at events sponsored by the College, Harford County Public Schools, Parent-Teachers Association, and the Thai Community.
-Some examples include HCC’s Open House, Chamber of Commerce Expo, Eco Run/Walk, Inspiration Walk/5k Run – Special Olympics, Big Brothers Big Sisters mentoring program, Educator Effectiveness Academy by HCPS, National Education Week, Teacher and Staff Appreciation Week, providing weekly math tutoring sessions for the Cedars Community, being a guest speaker at a local school, and serving as a judge at UMBC’s graduate research conference.
+Some examples include Harford’s Open House, Chamber of Commerce Expo, Eco Run/Walk, Inspiration Walk/5k Run – Special Olympics, Big Brothers Big Sisters mentoring program, Educator Effectiveness Academy by HCPS, National Education Week, Teacher and Staff Appreciation Week, providing weekly math tutoring sessions for the Cedars Community, being a guest speaker at a local school, and serving as a judge at UMBC’s graduate research conference.

 She also served on the Harford County Commission for Women and participated in the commission devoted to support women in the county in various ways, including generating the status report on Women of Harford County in 2010 and volunteering at community events such as the Health Education and Wellness Fair, A Female’s Journey Through the World of Food by Chef Cindy Wolf, Women of Tomorrow Award ceremony, Women Round Table sessions, and the Woman Build 2013 of Habitat for Humanity Susquehanna, Community Conversation series.